ddosnotification/alos/ToS.md

 In cases where a purchase appears fraudulent, we may request additional verification, such as a valid photo ID or a recent bank statement.
 If you dispute a charge, your services will be suspended immediately, and no refund will be issued unless the matter is resolved through our official support channels.
 Refunds

 Refunds may be requested within six (6) hours of the purchase time, provided there is a legitimate reason.
-ALOS Shield reserves the right to deny any refund request deemed inappropriate.
+ALOS reserves the right to deny any refund request deemed inappropriate.
 Refund requests made through any medium other than our official support system will not be considered.
 Acceptable Use

-All clients must comply with ALOS Shield’s acceptable use policies.
+All clients must comply with ALOS’s acceptable use policies.
 Violations of these policies may result in the suspension or termination of services.
 Prohibited activities include, but are not limited to:

 - Denial of Service (DoS) attacks
 - Distributed Denial of Service (DDoS) attacks